beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 The two main types of tags are **lightweight** and **annotated**:

-- Lightweight tag is a reference to a specified commit.
+- Lightweight tag is just a reference to a specified commit.
 - Annotated tag is almost like a lightweight tag but contains a message.

 ``` sh